A CASTLE IN UMBRIA ★★

 By Adrian Perez

 Fall Back Down is essentially a story about boy meets girl(s), whilst obedient of a rollercoaster story structure, nothing’s conventional about Sara Beth Edwards’s romcom for it breaks social barriers and deeply-rooted socio-cultural ideals, and fights for the greater good.
 Whilst many films poke fun at millennials for their narcissistic brattish demeanour and interdependence on technology/social media, here’s a film that stands for millennials for their liberalism, sexual fluidity and activism.
 Whilst not overly obvious to start with, it’s a powerful underlying message that surfaces quite vividly in the finale, I’ll try not to divulge spoilers as to how.
 Edwards pens a quick-witted script with majestic exposition and has most charismatic leads at the helm of this bohemian ride, the film boasts in superb comedic timing.
 Fall Back Down’s cross departmental efforts all-round are commendable, Nick’s story is wrapped in most intricate scenography and a fabulously eccentric edit.
 There’s little to contest, Edwards’s quirky story and characters are infectiously loveable and vulnerable, the film relies on the all-time favourited genres of romance and comedy to be the canvas for this forward-thinking story concerned with social consciousness and above anything—personal freedom, for we all have the right to it.
-I can imagine a more mature demographic will be shocked by the three-way relationship, but I think it’s about time a film takes that risk and catches the spectator infraganti.
+I can imagine a more mature demographic will be shocked by some of the film's thematics, but I think it’s about time a film takes that risk and catches the spectator infraganti.
 Hollywood are still taking baby steps in depicting the transversality of sexuality by introducing cameo gay characters.
 Edwards unapologetically takes the world by storm.

 By Adrian Perez